YilanDong19/academic-kickstart/content/home/accomplishments.md

   date_start = "2018-04-01"
   date_end = "2019-03-01"
   description = """
 One reason for the low classification accuracy is the great heterogeneity between different collection sites, in order to solve this problem, We set up a study group, read some papers, and found that one solution is to use GCN and phenotype information.
-So we studied and built a gcn model and used phenotype information to improve the classification accuracy.
+So we studied aa gcn model and used phenotype information to improve the classification accuracy.

   The result :

 The paper ' Disease prediction using graph convolutional networks: Application to Autism Spectrum Disorder and Alzheimer’s disease ' gave us a lot of inspiration.
-Finally, we built a gcn model, and the chebyshev polynomial was used to process each preprocessed matrix.
-Then we use the same or similar phenotypic information to reduce the distance between each individuals.
+In this paper, it builds a gcn model, and the chebyshev polynomial is used to process each preprocessed matrix.
+Then it uses phenotypic information to reduce the distance between each individuals.
+However, the number of features in this paper is 2000, all of them are selected by ridge regression，I think it might be better to use more specific features.
+So in my graduation project, I used different method to select only 31 important samples' features.

   """